 Spring means warmer days, blooming flowers… and high horses!

-Do unbalanced hormones ever create havoc with your attitude or performance?
+Do mood swings from unbalanced hormones ever create havoc with your attitude or performance?

 While we (human) females have hormonal cycles that average 28 days (in our reproductive years), a mare’s cycle is on average 21 days.
 Women have menstrual cycles that are about 5-7 days long and horses have their Estrus cycle for about 5 days, but usually only from about April through September.